stacklane/docs/🗄/Article/scripting/email.md

 }
 ```

-- `"from"` &mdash; May either be a simple email address, or it may contain a display name
+- `"from"` -- May either be a simple email address, or it may contain a display name
 using the RFC822 format: `"Example & Co." <from@example.com>`
-- `[PROVIDER_TYPE]` &mdash; Should be replaced with one of the supported provider types listed below.
+- `[PROVIDER_TYPE]` -- Should be replaced with one of the supported provider types listed below.
 For example the full key for Mailgun would be `email:mailgun`.

 # Providers